-The fundamental pillar of the Virtual Health Library (VHL) model is collaboration.
+The essential foundation of the Virtual Health Library (VHL) model is collaboration.
 In the VHL in Traditional, Complementary and Integrative Medicines (VHL TCIM) several initiatives converge, one of which is a consortium of researchers.
 This portal space seeks to become a meeting point for academics and researchers from the Americas Region working in TCIM.
 This section is managed by the Brazilian Academic Integrative Health Consortium.

 Although, the Consortium emerged as a national initiative, it seeks to mobilize researchers inside and outside Brazil, and aspires to be the seed of a regional network of collaboration for research in TCIM.

 Through an agreement between the Ministry of Health of Brazil and BIREME/PAHO/WHO, a series of information technology tools will be developed to facilitate collaboration, exchange, and development of solutions for researchers.
 It is hoped that this collaborative space, complementary to the space of Strengthening Research in TCIM within this portal, will contribute to improve the quality, quantity and relevance of research in TCIM in the Americas Region.
 While at the same time it can contribute to health models, intercultural, integrated services that respond to the needs of individuals, families and communities.

 Brazilian Academic Consortium for Integrative Health

 The Brazilian Academic Consortium for Integrative Health was established following the WHO recommendations for building qualified knowledge and scientific evidence on Traditional, Complementary, and Integrative Medicine (TCIM).
 The consortium also wanted to pay attention to the need for national and international integration among research groups, aiming to develop a joint and synergistic work among Brazilian universities.